+Children to explore the properties of clay Build on their understanding of the differences between 2 and 3D art forms.
 Children learn about the work of a range of artists, craft makers and designers, describing the differences and similarities between different practices and disciplines, and making links to their own work.